‘Irresponsible’ to raise GST amid uncertain inflation and higher prices: Jamus Lim

 In October, official data showed that core inflation hit 5.3 per cent year on year.
 This was higher than the 5.1 per cent rate in August, and marked its highest level since it touched 5.5 per cent in November 2008.

-Prof Lim shared how inflation has hit Singaporeans hard, and noted that food prices overall have risen by 6.9 per cent, compared with a year ago.
+Prof Lim spoke of how inflation has hit Singaporeans hard, and noted that food prices overall have risen by 6.9 per cent, compared with a year ago.

 The range of measures that the Government has rolled out, like additional U-Save rebates, service and conservancy charges credits and Community Development Council vouchers, have helped with higher costs, said Prof Lim.
 But these appear “piecemeal and inadequate” as they cater to the average household within each group, he added.